Minimal model program for algebraically integrable foliations and generalized pairs: Basic definitions

 If $\Ff=0$, then we say that $\Ff$ is a \emph{foliation by points}. \end{defn}

 \begin{defn}[Singular locus] Let $X$ be a normal variety and $\Ff$ a rank $r$ foliation on $X$.
 We can associate to $\Ff$ a morphism defined by taking the double dual of the $r$-wedge product of the map $\Omega^1_X\to \Ff^*$, induced by the inclusion $\Ff\to T_X$.
-This yields a map and we define the singular locus, denoted as $\Sing \Ff$, to be the co-support of the image of $\phi'$. \end{defn}
+This yields a map and we define the singular locus, denoted by $\Sing \Ff$, to be the cosupport of the image of $\phi'$. \end{defn}